 Afterward or Afterwards: Meaning and Examples

-Both afterward and afterwards are correct, but they are used differently based on regional English.
 This simple answer clears the confusion many writers face.
 People often search for “afterward or afterwards” because they see both forms in books, articles, exams, and online content.

 Spellcheck tools accept both, which makes the choice even harder.
 Learners want to know which one is right, which one sounds natural, and which one looks professional.
-This confusion is common among students, bloggers, and non-native English speakers.
+This confusion is common among students, bloggers, and non native English speakers.

 Afterward or Afterwards: Quick Answer